The Athena Swan Charter recognises the advancement of gender equality: representation, progression and success for all.

 - Centre for Reviews and Dissemination

-- Department of Social Policy and Social Work
+- Social Policy and Social Work - part of the School for Business and Society

 - York Law School